InMo Yang, Fabio Luisi / Philharmonia Zurich

 For the same concert, I have also written a (shorter) review in German for Bachtrack.com.
 This posting is not a translation of the Bachtrack review, the rights of which remain with Bachtrack.com.
 I created the German review using a subset of the notes taken during this concert.
 I wanted to enable my non-German speaking readers to read about my concert experience as well.
 Therefore, I have taken my original notes as a loose basis for this separate posting.
 I’m including additional material that is not present in the Bachtrack review.

-InMo Yang’s performance of the Violin Concerto No.1 in D major, op.6 by Niccolò Paganini (1782 – 1840) can be found on YouTube as well — in several recordings.
-One of these is even directed by Fabio Luisi (though with a different orchestra):
+InMo Yang’s performance of the Violin Concerto No.1 in D major, op.6 by Niccolò Paganini (1782 – 1840) could be found on YouTube—in several recordings.
+One of these was even directed by Fabio Luisi (though with a different orchestra).
+Unfortunately, the video is no longer available.

 InMo Yang’s encore in this concert, the Recitative and Scherzo-Caprice for Solo Violin, op.6 by Fritz Kreisler (1875 – 1962) can also be found on YouTube: